-The Study Committee Report was concerned that presently section 5 (RUAA § 10) does not specify that arbitrators may hold pre-hearing conferences.
+1. The Study Committee Report was concerned that presently section 5 (RUAA § 11) does not specify that arbitrators may hold pre-hearing conferences.
 At the first meeting of the Drafting Committee meeting of May 30, 1997, the participants concluded that, as arbitration becomes more widespread, there are many major cases that involve complex issues.
 In such cases arbitrators are involved in numerous pre-hearing matters involving conferences, motions, subpoenas, and other preliminary issues.
 Although the present UAA makes no specific provision for arbitrators to hold pre-hearing conferences or to rule on preliminary matters, arbitrators likely have the inherent authority to do such.
 Numerous cases have concluded that in arbitration proceedings, procedural matters are within the province of the arbitrators.
 Stop & Shop Cos. v.
 Gilbane Bldg.
 Co., 364 Mass.
 325, 304 N.E.2d 429 (1973); Gozdor v.
 Detroit Auto.
 Inter-Insurance Exchange, 52 Mich.App.
 49, 214 N.W.2d 436 (1974); Upper Bucks Cnty.
 Area Vocational-Technical School Jt.
 Committee v.
 Upper Bucks Cnty.
 Vocational Technical School Educ.
 Ass'n, 91 Pa.Cmnwlth.
 463, 497 A.2d 943 (1985).

-2. Additionally it should be noted that many administrative organizations whose rules may govern particular arbitration proceedings also provide for pre-hearing conferences and the ruling on preliminary matters.
+- 2. Additionally it should be noted that many administrative organizations whose rules may govern particular arbitration proceedings also provide for pre-hearing conferences and the ruling on preliminary matters.
 See, e.g., AAA Commercial Arb.
-R. 10; AAA
+R. 10; AAA Securities Arb.

-Securities Arb.
 R. 10; AAA Construction Indus.
 Arb.
 R. 10; AAA Ntn'l Rules for Resolution of Employment Disputes R. 8; NASD Code of Arb.
-Proc. §32(d).

-3. The Drafting Committee at the May 30, 1997, meeting unanimously voted on revised section 10(a) to allow arbitrators broad powers to manage the arbitration process both before and during the hearing.
-This will enable arbitrators and the parties the means to clarify issues, schedule discovery, stipulate matters, identify witnesses, provide summaries of testimony and resolve preliminary matters.

-7. RUAA § 10(c) was changed to reflect new means of receiving notice (See definitions RUAA section 1(c)) and to allow a party to appear at a hearing without waiving an objection based on the lack of proper notice if such party makes this objection at the outset of the hearing.
+Proc. §32(d). - 3.
+The Drafting Committee at the May 30, 1997, meeting unanimously voted on revised section 11(a) to allow arbitrators broad powers to manage the arbitration process both before and during the hearing.
+This will enable arbitrators and the parties the means to clarify issues, schedule discovery, stipulate matters, identify witnesses, provide summaries of testimony and resolve preliminary matters. - 7.
+RUAA § 11(c) was changed to reflect new means of receiving notice (See definitions RUAA section 1(c)) and to allow a party to appear at a hearing without waiving an objection based on the lack of proper notice if such party makes this objection at the outset of the hearing.

+8. At the meeting of March 20, 1998, the Drafting Committee decided to strike the listings of the types of matters which arbitrators may consider in prehearing conferences in RUAA section 11(a) in accordance with our policy to avoid such non-exhaustive listings and to place these examples in the Official Comments.

-B. REPORTER'S COMMENT ON SECTION 10(b): DISPOSITIVE MOTIONS
+B. REPORTER'S COMMENT ON SECTION 11(b): DISPOSITIVE MOTIONS

 1. The ABA Co-advisor to the Drafting Committee, Ron Sturtz, requested the Reporter to draft a provision that would allow arbitrators to make a summary disposition of cases in appropriate circumstances.
-The language in RUAA section 10(b) is based upon Rule 16 of JAMS/Endispute Comprehensive Arbitration Rules and Procedures.11 In the arbitration context, the use of the language "dispositive motions is preferable to "motions for summary judgment" or "motions for failure to state a claim.
+The language in RUAA section 11(b) is based upon Rule 16 of JAMS/Endispute Comprehensive Arbitration Rules and Procedures.
+In the arbitration context, the use of the language "dispositive motions is preferable to "motions for summary judgment" or "motions for failure to state a claim.
 The latter terms, which are used in civil litigation, usually refer to situations where there are no genuine issues of material facts in dispute and a matter can be determined as a matter of law.
 In many arbitrations, the arbitrators are not required to make rulings only as a "matter of law.
-As noted in the Reporter's Comment to Section 18 on vacatur, numerous courts have held that arbitrators are not necessarily bound by rules of law and their awards generally cannot be overturned for errors of law.
-Because of this, the terms "motions for summary judgment or "motions for failure to state a claim may be misleading and the language used in the JAMS/Endispute rules is more applicable.
-2. The Drafting Committee must decide the policy issue of whether a provision such as section 10(b) is advisable in the statute.
-The Reporter could find no state or federal arbitration statutes that have a section allowing for summary disposition by the arbitrators.
-Presently the language of UAA section 5(a) [RUAA section 10(c)] states that the arbitrators "shall appoint a time and place for the hearing and UAA section 12(a)(4)[RUAA section 18(a)(4)] makes as a ground of vacatur where an arbitrator "refused to hear evidence material to the controversy.
-These sections seem to indicate that arbitrators could not dispose of a case in a summary proceeding based upon affidavits, depositions, or other discovery evidence if there was no "hearing.
+As noted in the Reporter's Comment to Section 19 on vacatur, numerous courts have held that arbitrators are not necessarily bound by rules of law and their awards generally cannot be overturned for errors of law.
+Because of this, the terms